Saifmechi/Natural-Language-Processing/README.md

 Here is a list of projects available in this repository:

 1. [Project 1: AraBERT: Sentiment Analysis ](notebooks/project3_text_classification_bert.ipynb)
-   - Description: In this notebook,I employ BERT (Bidirectional Encoder Representations from Transformers) for Sentiment analysis task.
+   - Description: In this notebook,I employ BERT (Bidirectional Encoder Representations from Transformers) to harness the capabilities of ARABERT to understand and classify sentiment in text data written in Tunisian Arabic.
    - Techniques: BERT, Tokenization, Fine-Tuning, Transfer Learning, and more.